 14:10

 Option 3: At a JR Station Automated Ticket Machines: Ticket machines may be helpful in view of the long and slow-moving queues that one encounters at ticket offices during peak times.
-Here's a step-by-step guide to using Ticket Machines to obtain reserved seats with your JR Rail Pass and passport number in hand.
+Here's a step-by-step guide to using Ticket Machines to reserve seats AND pick up your reserve ticket with your JR Rail Pass and passport number in hand.

 Using Reserved Seat Tickets (Shitei ken)